keymetrics/doc-pm2/ch/plus/guide/modules.md

 - **NOTE3** When you set a new value the target module is restarted
 - **NOTE4** You have to typecast yourself values, it is always strings!

-#### With Keymetrics
+#### With PM2 Plus

-In the main Keymetrics Dashboard, the module will have a button called "Configure".
+In the main PM2 Plus Dashboard, the module will have a button called "Configure".
 Once you click on it you will be able to access/modify all configuration variables exposed on the package.json!

 ### Publishing a module